Workshop instructors

 Alain Mailland

-He studied at the Cergy-Pontoise School of Decorative Art near Paris.
-After participating in a woodturning course, he began to manufacture thin-walled vessels and lamp shades made of green wood.
-Objects that are reminiscent of botanical plants or marine organisms became his trademark.
-His works have been exhibited in galleries in Europe, the USA and Australia.
+Studied at the Cergy-Pontoise School of Decorative Arts near Paris.
+After attending a woodturning course, he began making his own thin-walled vessels and lampshades from green wood.
+His trademark became sculptures reminiscent of botanical plants or marine creatures.
+His works are exhibited in galleries in Europe, the USA and Australia.

 Workshops with Alain Mailland

-Having obtained her apprenticeship diploma in cabinetmaking from the Technical University of Hanover, Germany Anne-Katrine went on to study design at Hanover University of Applied Sciences.
-After completing her vocational diploma, she trained as a restorer at the Instituto per L`Arte E ll Restauro in Florence, Italy and has been working as a freelance restorer in Hanover since 1989.
+After attending the Technical University of Hanover, where she graduated with a journeyman's certificate as a carpenter, Anne-Katrine Schmidt attended the Hanover University of Applied Sciences and Arts, Department of Design.
+After graduating, she trained as a restorer at the Instituto per L`Arte E ll Restauro in Florence.
+Mrs Schmidt has been working as a freelance restorer in Hanover since 1989.

 Workshops with Annekathrine Schmidt